Nonleptonic two-body weak decays of charmed baryons: Effective color number

 The decay of $\Lambda_c ^+ \to p \phi$ does not receive the $W$-exchange contributions.
 From LQCD, the decay constant of $\phi$ is found to be $f_\phi = 0.241(9)$~GeV~\cite{Chen:2020qma} and the form factors of $\Lambda_c ^+ \to p$ are~\cite{latn}

 at $q^2 = M_p^2$.
 Combing with ${\cal B}_{exp} ( \Lambda_c \to p \phi) = ( 1.06 \pm 0.14) \times 10 ^{-3} $, we find

 where $N_c^{eff}$ is the effective color number.
 The formalism of the decay width and the definitions of $f_{1,2}$ and $g_{1,2}$ can be found in Ref.~\cite{Charmed-Cheng}.
 In the effective color number approach, one assume ${\cal C}_+ = c_1 + c_2/N_c^{eff}$ with $N_c^{eff}$ fitted by Eq.~\eqref{coloe}.
-The values of ${\cal C}_+$ at different energy scales are collected in Table~\ref{colornumber}, where the na\"ive expectations with $N_c^{eff} = N_c =3$ are also listed.
+The values of ${\cal C}_+$ at different energy scales are collected in Table~\ref{colornumber}, where the naive expectations with $N_c^{eff} = N_c =3$ are also listed.

-In the na\"ive factorization approach, though ${\cal C}_+$ behaves stably, ${\cal C}_0$ varies heavily according to the energy scale and flip sign at the next-to-leading order~(NLO).
-It is a sign that the na\"ive factorization approach cannot be trusted.
+In the naive factorization approach, though ${\cal C}_+$ behaves stably, ${\cal C}_0$ varies heavily according to the energy scale and flip sign at the next-to-leading order~(NLO).
+It is a sign that the naive factorization approach cannot be trusted.
 On the other hand, the effective color approach provides a much stable value of ${\cal C}_+$.